florinel-chis/LoggerSentry/README.md

 The purpose of this project is to log the magento error and exception messages to sentry, too.
 This extension is an extension of the [Magento Logger module](https://github.com/magento-hackathon/Logger), so you need the Logger module to use the Sentry logger.

 ## Usage
+Install [raven-php](https://github.com/getsentry/raven-php) (copy what's in lib in the repo to Magento lib folder)

-Install the module and configure it in the backend: `System > Configuration > Advanced > Advanced Logger > Sentry Logger`
+Install the module and configure it in the backend:
+`System > Configuration > Advanced > Advanced Logger > Sentry Logger`

 ## Further Information